noisae/versiony/README.md

 The source file defaults to package.json, so you can easily skip it, if that's what you're using.

-Example: set the major version to 3
+Example: set the major version to 3 (in package.json)
 ```
     versiony --major=3
 ```